pranjalstar/html-css-tutorial/README.md

 ### Who

 I'm Pranjal.
-I'm a webdeveloper and I've been teaching myself HTML, CSS, and other web development and scripting for over 2 years.
+I'm a web developer and I've been teaching myself HTML, CSS, and other web development and scripting for over 2 years.
 And I want to teach you now.
 Because you're good looking.
 And because it's useful.